 Some by favour mail was picked up in the Dutch East Indies

-during the Arethusa's positioning flight some time between 3 and 12 December.
+during the Arethusa's positioning flight on 9 December.

 This mail was offloaded at Darwin and then